-Streamlit is a powerful open-source Python library that allows you to create interactive data visualization and machine learning web applications with minimal coding.
+Streamlit is a powerful Python library that lets you effortlessly create interactive web apps for data visualization and machine learning projects.

 Learn Streamlit Python